kalbasit/kalbas.it/content/post/manage-website-with-hugo-and-nix-part-2/index.md

 In order for us to write the Hugo configuration, we must represent this in Nix.
 For the sake of simplifying the configuration, we're going to consider only the required settings in this section.
-We are then going to use a function provided by nixpkgs called `writeText` to write the configuration in a JSON format.
-To be clear, writeText takes two arguments, the file name and the file contents as a string, so we have to use a builtin function called `builtins.toJSON` to convert the set into a JSON string that's fed to `writeText`.
+I'm going to use a function provided by nixpkgs called `writeText` to write the configuration in a JSON format into a file.
+To be clear, writeText takes two arguments, the file name and the file contents as a string, so we have to use a builtin function called `builtins.toJSON` to convert the set from Nix into a JSON string.

 {{< highlight nix >}}
 { pkgs ? import nixpkgs {}, theme ? "terminal" }: